 For information about applying to graduate school in Neuroscience at Yale University please visit the Biological and Biomedical Sciences website.

-The Department of Neurobiology at Yale University School of Medicine focuses on research in integrative aspects of the central nervous system, crossing levels from molecular/cellular through cognitive neuroscience.
+The Department of Neuroscience (formerly Neurobiology) at Yale University School of Medicine focuses on research in integrative aspects of the central nervous system, crossing levels from molecular/cellular through cognitive neuroscience.

-The faculty in the Department of Neurobiology includes 49 members, 12 with primary appointments in Neurobiology and 37 with secondary appointments in Neurobiology and with primary appointments in other departments (Cell Biology, Child Studies, Comparative Medicine, Molecular Biophysics, Neurology, Neurosurgery, OB/Gyn, Ophthalmology, Physiology, Psychiatry, Surgery).
+The faculty in the Department of Neuroscience includes primary appointments in Neuroscience and secondary appointments with primary appointments in other departments (Cell Biology, Child Studies, Comparative Medicine, Molecular Biophysics, Neurology, Neurosurgery, OB/Gyn, Ophthalmology, Physiology, Psychiatry, Surgery).
 The research interests encompassed by members of the Department span neuroscience and are described in detail on the Faculty's individual web pages.

-The graduate program in Neurobiology is part of the Biological and Biomedical Sciences (BBS) at Yale.
-Together the Neurobiology Graduate Program and the Interdepartmental Neuroscience Program form the Neuroscience Track of the BBS, to which students are admitted in their first year.
+The graduate program in Neuroscience is part of the Biological and Biomedical Sciences (BBS) at Yale.
+Together the Neuroscience Graduate Program and the Interdepartmental Neuroscience Program form the Neuroscience Track of the BBS, to which students are admitted in their first year.
 The Neuroscience track serves to unify Neuroscience training and provide flexibility.
-M.D./Ph.D. students may also choose to perform their Ph.D. training within the Neurobiology Graduate Program.
+M.D./Ph.D. students may also choose to perform their Ph.D. training within the Neuroscience Graduate Program.

 The pre-doctoral program includes course work in neuroanatomy, cell biology, developmental neurobiology, neurophysiology, neuropharmacology, neuropsychology and molecular neurobiology.
 Predoctoral training is tailored to individual needs and includes a major research component supplemented by informal seminars, workshops and laboratory meetings.